jcarenza67/Pizza-Parlor/README.md

   Test: "It should increase the price by $1.25 if the user selects Olives"
   Code: const pizza = new Pizza(["Olives"]);
   Expected Output: 1.25

+  Test: "It should increase the price by $.75 if the user selects Onions"
+  Code: const pizza = new Pizza(["Onions"]);
+  Expected Output: 0.75
   ```